 - Matt.
 13:1-3, “On that day Jesus went out of the house, and was sitting by the sea.
 2 And great multitudes gathered to Him, so that He got into a boat and sat down, and the whole multitude was standing on the beach.
 3 And He spoke many things to them in parables, saying…”

 Did Jesus knowingly, purposefully lie to the Jews?
-In John 18:20 he said he always taught in synagogues and the Temple, but we know that he also spoke on a mountain (Matt.
+In John 18:20 He said that He always taught in synagogues and the Temple, but we know that He also spoke on a mountain (Matt.
 5:1-2), a boat (Matt.
 13:1-3), and other places.
 So, was Jesus lying?
-No, he wasn’t lying.
+No, He wasn’t lying.

 The word “always” in John 18:20 is pavntote.
 It occurs 42 times in the Greek New Testament and has several different meanings depending on context.
 Following are some of its usages:

 - Jesus is always with Christians (Matt.
 28:20).

 - Jesus always did that which pleases the Father (John 8:29).